Kazmirchuk/nats-tcl/JsAPI.md

   - code: high-level HTTP-like code e.g. 404 if a stream wasn't found
   - err_code: more specific JetStream code, e.g. 10060
   - errorMessage: human-readable error message, e.g. "expected stream does not match"

+Note that you can publish messages to a stream using [nats::connection publish](CoreAPI.md#objectname-publish-subject-message--reply-replyto) as well.
+But in this case you have no confirmation that the message has reached the NATS server, so it misses the whole point of using JetStream.
 ### js publish_msg *message ?args?*
 Publishes `message` (created with [nats::msg create](CoreAPI.md#msg-create-subject--data-payload--reply-replysubj)) to a stream.
 Other options are the same as above.
 Use this method to publish a message with headers.
 ### js consume *stream consumer* ?-timeout *ms*? ?-batch_size *batch_size*?